Ectopic pregnancy

 If you've had an ectopic pregnancy, you have a higher chance of having another one.

-This is partly because the underlying cause may still be there, and partly because the ectopic pregnancy may have damaged or scarred your fallopian tube.
+This could be because the underlying cause may still be there.
+Also, the ectopic pregnancy may have damaged or scarred your fallopian tube.

 How long should I wait after an ectopic pregnancy before having sex?

-Talk to your doctor about when it is safe to have sex again and about your contraception (birth control) options.
+Talk to your doctor or healthcare team about when it is safe to have sex again and about your contraception (birth control) options.

 How long should I wait after an ectopic pregnancy before trying for another baby?